Looking for a way to add Google Analytics to WordPress without a plugin?

 1. It’s Not as Easy as It Seems

 Adding Google Analytics to your site without a plugin is not as easy as with a plugin.
-That’s because you’ll have to enter the tracking code in the header of your website.
+That’s because you’ll have to paste the tracking code in the header of your website.
 This means editing code, which can be a challenge for beginners.

 Any mistake you make while adding the tracking snippet can mess up your analytics or even bring down your entire website.